-As you’ve no doubt figured out by now, the Beckertime columnists have gone rogue and decided to publish our own ideal Christmas lists of ‘must-have’ watches.
+As you have no doubt figured out by now, our columnists have gone rogue and decided to publish our own ideal watch Christmas list of ‘must-have’ watches.
 Here are my choices.
 Let me know which ones resonate with you.

 Jaeger LeCoultre Duomètre à Chronographe, ref.
 6012420

 Sure, that Geneva watch company with the initials PP makes some killer chronographs.
 For my money though, Jaeger LeCoultre’s baseline Duomètre à Chronographe in pink gold will serve just fine.
-Heck sakes, JLC used to supply movements to that other company!
+For goodness sakes, JLC used to supply movements to that other company!
 The double-bar… excuse me, twin barrels powering the Duomètre are revolutionary, the separate dialed read-like-a-clock chronograph function is genius, and the easily read timing precision to one sixth of a second is a nice touch.

 Jaeger LeCoultre Grande Reverso Ultra Thin Tribute to 1931, ref.
 2788570

 The tribute to the original Art Deco classic, first served up in 1931 at the request of a British officer and polo player in Colonial India.
 This one is elegant as they come, beating all challengers at the subtle game of peek-from-the-cuff-of-an-evening-shirt when attending Handel’s Messiah.
-And in the unlikely event that a polo match breaks out during the Hallelujah Chorus, you’re covered.
+And, in the unlikely event that a polo match breaks out during the Hallelujah Chorus, you are covered.

 Rolex Submariner No-Date, ref.
 114060

-If it was good enough for James Bond, Doc Ford, and Steve McQueen, it’s good enough for me.
-Looks as good with a tux as it does with a pair of jeans and a t-shirt.
-Equally at home on the wrist of a gentleman having caviar with his lady-friend, or that of a secret government operative.
-Serves double-duty as a knuckle-duster.
+After all, if it was good enough for James Bond and Doc Ford, it is good enough for me.
+In addition, it looks as good with a tux as it does with a pair of jeans and a t-shirt.
+Also, it is equally at home on the wrist of a gentleman having caviar with his lady-friend, or that of a secret government operative.
+It also serves double-duty as a knuckle-duster.